-In Rss to Push, We have the following fields:
+In RSS-to-Push, we have the following steps:

-- Enter RSS Name & Enter RSS Link
+- Enter RSS Name & RSS Link

 - Delay Notification (In minutes)*